legionlegion/tp/docs/UserGuide.md

 Format: `export`

+- Create a directory named `RapidTracerData` within the file where RapidTracer is launched.
-- Please create a directory named "RapidTracerData" and create a new csv file named "PatientData" in the directory.
+- Create a new csv file named `PatientData.csv` in the `RapidTracerData` directory.
 - The pre-existed data in the csv file will be overwritten once you perform the export action.

 <h3 id="searching-records" style="color: #088F8F">